 Association of University Presses Book, Journal and Jacket Show.

 2006: New House at Llethr, Llysdinam, Newbridge-on-Wye, Shortlisted: RIBA Awards

 1995: Joint First Prize, SPAB Philip Webb Award

 My teaching has ranged across the discipline of architecture from design studio to history, theory and technology.
-Most recently, I have led the final year of the MArch programme and contributed numerous lectures to modules at undergraduate and postgraduate levels.
-I supervise nine PhD students.
+Most recently, I led the final year of the MArch programme and contributed numerous lectures to modules at undergraduate and postgraduate levels.
+I supervise seven PhD students.